Inbound Marketing

 Pro Tip

 Think about the kind of content you can provide and your mode of delivery.
-This is where you conduct search engine optimization (SEO) to optimize your content with relevant keywords that appeal to your targeted audience.
+This is where you conduct search engine optimisation (SEO) to optimise your content with relevant keywords that appeal to your targeted audience.
 An excellent utilization of SEO best practices will help your website rank higher in search engines and attract more organic traffic.

 Stage 2: Convert